jpo7d4/Pokedex/README.md

 find_missing:
 finds the next missing entry in pokedex and returns the dex number that would be found at

-print_dexfile:
+update_dex:
+connects to db
+updates existing records in Pokedex table

+insert_dex:
+connects to db
+inserts new records to Pokedex table

+upload_dex:
+connects to db
-prints pokedex dictionary to a file called Pokedex.txt formats entries similarly to how they are printed to screen this is executed at the end of the program
+creates Pokedex table if needed, and calls insert and update functions this is executed at the end of the program

-retrieve_dex:
+download_dex:
+connects to db
-pulls pokedex entries from Pokedex.txt and parses through the text to find values assigns found values to Pokemon objects and rebuilds Pokedex dictionary this is executed when program starts
+pulls records from Pokedex table and creates Pokedex dictionary this is executed when program starts
 ##############################################################################################################################################################